How to Improve Dashboard Load Times with People and Processes

 Start by driving best-practice awareness into existing analytics community engagements, such as user group meetings, analytics academies, and competitions.
 The success stories shared at these engagements will drive the message home that users have control over the performance of their dashboards.

 Next, equip users with the tools to diagnose and improve their workbooks.
-Our Design Auditor Accelerator below combines Tableau’s metadata API and custom python script to help users identify struggling dashboards and provide suggested improvements.
+Our Design Auditor Accelerator below (Tableau Server only) combines Tableau’s metadata API and a custom Python script to help users identify struggling dashboards and provide suggested improvements.

-Refer to the “Items” section on the accelerator, and you’ll see Item 980 is the slowest dashboard (105s avg load).
+Refer to the “Items” section on the accelerator, and you’ll see Item 980 is the slowest dashboard (105 seconds average load).
 At this stage, your user knows the dashboard is slow but doesn’t know why or how to improve it.
-Fortunately, the python script has worked in the background to grade the dashboards along 12 performance variables to help out.
+Fortunately, the Python script has worked in the background to grade the dashboards along 12 performance variables to help out.
 Click on the bar to reveal a list of best practices for the user to prioritize, and hover to see how those grades relate to recommended thresholds.
 Now, your user is truly empowered to drive improvements on their own.

 The Design Auditor Accelerator is a great way to centrally monitor and manage performance best practices across your server.
-However, If your organization is not interested in a centralized approach, users can still access suggested design improvements directly in Tableau Desktop through the 2022.1 released feature, Workbook Optimizer.
+However, If your organization is not interested in a centralized approach, users can still access suggested design improvements directly in Tableau Desktop through the Workbook Optimizer, released with Tableau 2022.1.

 Publishing and driving awareness of these tools will empower users to take their dashboard performance into their own hands and allow you to hold them accountable to the rules set in the next step.